NCERT Solutions for Class 10 Social Science Democratic Politics Chapter 4 - Gender, Religion, and Caste PDF Download

 Any discrimination based on religion is prohibited by the constitution of our country.

-The constitution of our country provides its citizens the freedom to practice and preach the religion of their choice.
+The constitution of our country provides its citizens the freedom to practise and preach the religion of their choice.

 5. What are the contents of Chapter 4 of Class 10th Civics textbook?